 The Imperial Synod, either the Assembly of Nine or the General Assembly may veto any motion with constitutional implications.
 In addition, the General Assembly of the Synod may veto any one Senate decision during any summit, using its veto.
 A veto by the Synod must be exercised before the start of the next session.

-The Throne may veto any business that occurs during a Senate session while they are present.
+The Throne may veto any vote that occurs as part of a Senate session while they are present.

 The power of the Senate's is limited by the Imperial Constitution.
 The magistrates may declare a motion to be unconstitutional, if they believe it violates the principles of the Constitution.
 Where possible the magistrates will always do this before a motion is considered if they are given due time.
 If a motion is declared unconstitutional, the magistrates are required to provide complete guidance for why it was ruled unconstitutional.
 The senate may then consider a new motion on the issue at any time.